A Machine Learning Approach to Improving Occupational Income Scores: Conclusion

 Studies that are primarily interested in occupational status, rather than earnings, may wish to retain the standard OCCSCORE.
 The 1950 OCCSCORE provides a ranking of occupations by earnings, and we find substantial persistence in these occupational rankings.
-The logical jump that researchers have made, but is not supported by the data, is that if a treatment increased occupational status, it also increased income.
-To make such statements credible, researchers should use LIDO scores.
-Even for studies that focus on life-time earnings or occupational status, there is another reason to use LIDO scores as a complement to standard OCCSCOREs.
-Labor economists using modern data almost invariably use earnings instead of using OCCSCORE, and using LIDO scores would make the historical literature more comparable to the modern literature.
+Even for such studies, labor economists using modern data almost invariably use earnings instead of using OCCSCORE, and using LIDO scores would make the historical literature more comparable to the modern labor economics literature.
+For these reasons, we recommend the LIDO score as a complement rather than a substitute to the occupational income score.

 \begin{singlespacing} \end{singlespacing}